dvreeze/ocp-java-17-learning/doc/chapter10-streams.md

 mathematics" (or functions in functional programming).
 They are not only easy to reason about, but also more robust and performant in practice, as hinted at above.

+The Javadoc documentation page also talks about *encounter order*, *reduction operations*, *mutable reduction* and *associativity*.
+Some of it is treated in chapter 13, when discussing *parallel streams*.

 ### Check lists

 How to quickly check *stream pipelines*: